 Rob Pickels 30:59

-And so this is something to point out when we’re talking about this, we’re seeing an extra skin that is released from a totally different area, you’re working muscle is secreting these little molecules in these vesicles.
-And they’re floating throughout your body and they’re landing in your gut, and they’re causing changes elsewhere that are kind of unrelated,
+And so this is something to point out, when we’re talking about this, we’re seeing an exerkine that is released from a totally different area, your working muscle is secreting these little molecules in these vesicles.
+And they’re floating throughout your body and they’re landing in your gut, and they’re causing changes elsewhere that are kind of unrelated.

 Trevor Connor 32:56

-not just the muscles that’s really slim.
-So they said in the early research of Aster cams, they really focused on extra guns that were released by muscles.
-But they’re finding that they’re further Mexicans that are actually released by other tissues released by the liver, or at least by the indoctrinate system that are promoted by exercise and have these benefits.
-Yeah, just to continue with the quickly with the the overall benefits and avoiding all the terms.
-They showed that big improvements in glucose homeostasis.
-So basically, if you are at risk of diabetes, exercise improves insulin sensitivity.
-So it can help reverse some of those effects. big impacts on the immune system.
-We’ve talked about this before.
-And it’s really interesting, you get this kind of duality, where moderate exercise seems to aid the immune system will really heavy exercise seems to blunt the immune system.
+Not just the muscles that’s releasing – so they said in the early research of exerkines, they really focused on exerkines that were released by muscles – but they’re finding that they’re further exerkines that are actually released by other tissues, released by the liver, or at least by the indoctrinate system, that are promoted by exercise and have these benefits.
+You know, just to continue with the – quickly – with the the overall benefits, and I’m avoiding all the terms, they showed that big improvements in glucose homeostasis – so basically, if you are at risk of diabetes, exercise improves insulin sensitivity.
+So it can help reverse some of those effects, big impacts on the immune system.
+We’ve talked about this before and it’s really interesting, you get this kind of duality, where moderate exercise seems to aid the immune system while really heavy exercise seems to blunt the immune system.
 Likewise, acute exercise is very inflammatory.
-But chronic exercise if you’re exercising regularly, every single day, seems to be more anti inflammatory.
-So when you are rested when you’re sitting on the couch, brings inflammation down, which is really good thing.
-And
+But chronic exercise, if you’re exercising regularly, every single day, seems to be more anti-inflammatory.
+So when you are rested, when you’re sitting on the couch, brings inflammation down – which is really good thing.

-I think that this is why I in some regard struggled with this research.
-Because I think in my mind with my schooling and my background, all of this information is known, right?
-We know that exercise improves insulin sensitivity, but I guess in the whole scheme of things that’s like the first step and the last step, and maybe what this research is doing is filling in that middle step of how is it doing that?
-These are the molecules that are doing that?
-Yeah, exactly
+I think that this is why I – in some regard, struggled with this research -because I think in my mind with my schooling and my background, all of this information is known, right?
+We know that exercise improves insulin sensitivity, but I guess in the whole scheme of things, that’s like the first step and the last step, and maybe what this research is doing is filling in that middle step of “how is it doing that?”
+These are the molecules that are doing that.

 Trevor Connor 34:31

-that we’ve known for a long time. exercise improves insulin sensitivity as exercise improves bone health exercise helps the heart and there’s no studies you know, you have a group that does exercise you have a control group that doesn’t you see these benefits, etc, etc. that research has been for a while these extra kins.
-I mean, this term was only coined to what 2016 Yeah, and it’s basically saying there are these group of molecules that produce this effect signaling molecules that produces Fact.
-And we’ve really never studied them as a group.
-So let’s create this group called extra kins.
-And look at the molecules, the signaling molecules that are impacted by exercise that are either upregulated or downregulated.
-And see the various effects I have see how they produce these results that we know we get from exercise, because understanding that is going to allow us to improve how we use exercise for health, and even bring up at the end when you have somebody who’s has mobility issues who might not be able to exercise, we might be able to use these extra cans to give them some of the benefits of exercise without them be able to exercise.
-Yeah, and
+Yeah, exactly that.
+We’ve known for a long time exercise improves insulin sensitivity, exercise improves bone health, exercise helps the heart and there’s the studies, you know, you have a group that does exercise, you have a control group that doesn’t, you see these benefits, etc, etc. – that research has been for a while.
+These exerkines – I mean, this term was only coined in, what, 2016?
+And it’s basically saying “there are these group of molecules that produce this effect, signaling molecules that produce this effect and we’ve really never studied them as a group so let’s create this group called exerkines and look at the molecules, the signaling molecules, that are impacted by exercise – they are either upregulated or downregulated – and see the various effects they have, see how they produce these results that we know we get from exercise because understanding that is going to allow us to improve how we use exercise for health”, and even bring up at the end, when you have somebody who has mobility issues, who might not be able to exercise, we might be able to use these exerkines to give them some of the benefits of exercise without them being able to exercise.

-that’s if God do I hate to say this, my mind when I was reading to this went immediately to which one of these can we put in a pill?
-And which one of these will make me a faster cyclist?
-I’m not going to lie.
+Yeah, and that’s if – God, do I hate to say this – my mind, when I was reading this, went immediately to “which one of these can be put in a pill” and “which one of these will make me a faster cyclist?” – I’m not going to lie.
+Yeah.

 Trevor Connor 35:51